@metreeca/qest - v0.9.2

 A Literal maps directly to JSON primitives (boolean, number, string).
 Dates, times, and other structured values are represented as strings in standard formats (e.g., ISO 8601).
 Application-level @context objects can declare datatype coercion rules for JSON-LD processing.

-For multilingual content, use a Dictionary — an object mapping language tags to localized strings.
-Language tags follow RFC 5646 (e.g., en, de-CH, zh-Hans):
+For multilingual content, use Local or Locals language-tagged text maps.
+Tags follow RFC 5646 (e.g., en, de-CH, zh-Hans):

 // single value per language